MAXILLA ANATOMY

 • Central portion of the bone

-• Contains the maxillary sinus
+• Contains your maxillary sinus

 • Large pneumatic cavity

-• Reduces skull weight
+• Reduces your skull weight

-• Contributes to vocal resonance
+• Contributes to your vocal resonance

 • Features four distinct surfaces: